Overview of CSA Farm Shares

 And, NEW this year, you can choose from our menu of Monthly CSA Subscriptions, which are set up for monthly payments which auto-renew, but can be paused or canceled anytime for added convenience and flexibility.

-We also offer a variety of Specialty Shares which feature a specific crop like mushrooms, corn & fruit, extra tomatoes, or sunflowers.
-Our Kids’ Farm Share is designed for the aspiring young cooks in your life, and our Dahlia Share marks a new chapter of specialty cut flower production here on the farm.
+We also offer a variety of Specialty Shares which feature specific crops like mushrooms, corn & fruit, extra tomatoes, or sunflowers.
+Our Dahlia Share marks a new chapter of specialty cut flower production here on the farm.

 Our Community Sponsored Farm Shares provide weekly Vegetable Farm Shares to local families facing food insecurity in Greater Boston and NYC.